rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/monitoring-v2-configuration/receivers.md

 ## Configuring AlertmanagerConfig After A Chart Upgrade

 If you have a cluster that uses SMS or Microsoft Teams alerts, and upgrade the Monitoring chart from 100.1.3+up19.0.3 to 100.2.0+up40.1.2, you may no longer receive alerts.
-This is due to a change to [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/) that helps prevent naming collisions.
+This is due to a change to an upstream change to [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/) that helps prevent naming collisions.

 You must manually edit the configuration map to continue to receive alerts: